-Grafting for Dental Implants In Orange Park & Surrounding Areas
+Bone Grafting for Dental Implants Jacksonville & Surrounding Areas

-Once a tooth is removed the bone shrinks to help the body efficiently use it's resources.
+Once a tooth is removed the bone shrinks to help the body efficiently use its resources.
 It is important to preserve the bone ridge before this happens.
 The most effective time for this is during a tooth extraction.
-During this procedure the body normally forms a blood clot in a large empty space.
+During this procedure, the body normally forms a blood clot in a large empty space.
 After the wound contracts during healing, the bony ridge has become much smaller, possibly too small for an implant.
-By filling the void with a bone graft, wound contraction is prevented, leaving the bone ridge in its original shape and ready for an implant.
+When we perform grafting, wound contraction is prevented, leaving the bone ridge in its original shape and ready for an implant.
 If you'd like to learn more about bone grafting for dental implants, Jacksonville & surrounding areas contact us today at one of our four convenient locations.

 Sometimes the bone is severely reduced by trauma, infection or extended time without a tooth.
 When this occurs, that bone needs to be rebuilt in a process called Ridge Augmentation.
 For this, bone graft materials must be placed under the gum tissue and shaped into the form of the original bone.
 A dissolvable membrane is used to keep the bone graft protected.
 Sometimes, biological growth factors may be added to enhance the bone growth.
 Dr. Kuznia and Storch typically wait between 4 and 6 months before augmented bone is ready to hold a dental implant.